djanovec/MidlandCode-C1/Week 8 - May 13th through May 17th/05-14-19 - Encryption, SSL, and Authentication/Lesson/review.md

 * Be careful about what params you use and why you use them.

-# Styling and Angular MD
+# Styling and Angular Material Design
 * Always use separate `scss` files per component
 * If you need to have universal styling use the `styles.scss`AVOID THIS IF YOU CAN
 ## SCSS